Cherry blossoms along Kanchogai Street

 Hachinohe Park (Hachinohe City)

-Hachinohe Park, a place of relaxation for the citizens of Hachinohe, a famous cherry blossom spot where you can enjoy around 2,000 cherry trees .
-The park is divided into nine zones, but it's great that you can enjoy the cherry blossoms in any zone.
-The spacious 37-hectare park is also not overcrowded, so you can enjoy cherry blossom viewing at your leisure.
+Hachinohe Park, a popular recreational spot for Hachinohe residents,a famous cherry blossom viewing location with approximately 2,000 cherry trees.
+The park is divided into nine zones, and it's great that you can enjoy cherry blossoms in every zone.
+Furthermore, the spacious 37-hectare park is not overcrowded, allowing you to enjoy cherry blossom viewing at your leisure.
 The best feature of Hachinohe Park is that parking is free!
-There are also 11 restrooms within the park, so you can enjoy cherry blossom viewing with peace of mind even if you have children.
-The cherry blossoms bloom later than at Hirosaki Castle, with the best viewing time being from late April to early May, so if you're struggling to find a place to go during Golden Week, why not visit Hachinohe Park?
+In addition, there are 11 restrooms within the park, so you can enjoy cherry blossom viewing with peace of mind even with children.
+The cherry blossoms bloom later than at Hirosaki Castle, with the best time to see them being from late April to early May, so if you're wondering where to go during Golden Week, why not visit Hachinohe Park?

 Information